Saltwater crocodile: Distribution and habitat

-In Sabah, it was recorded in the (freshwater) Klias, Segama, and Kinabatangan Rivers.
+In Malaysia, it was recorded in Klias, Segama and Kinabatangan Rivers in Sabah.
 In Sarawak, it was recorded by a camera trap in Kuching Wetlands National Park.
 In the Lesser Sunda Islands, it is present along the coasts of Sumba, Lembata Island, Flores, Menipo, Rote Island, and Timor.
 Its status along Alor Island is unknown, where one individual was captured in the 2010s.
 In the Maluku Islands, it is present around the Kai Islands, the Aru Islands, and many other islands in the region, including the Torres Strait Islands.
-In Papua New Guinea, it is common within the coastal reaches of every river system such as the Fly River and in the Bismarck Archipelago.
+In Papua New Guinea, it is common within the coastal reaches of every river system, such as the Fly River and in the Bismarck Archipelago.

 In the Philippines, it occurs in a few coastal sites like eastern Luzon, Palawan, the Liguasan Marsh, and Agusan River on Mindanao.

-In northern Australia, Western Australia, and Queensland, the saltwater crocodile is thriving, particularly in the multiple river systems near Darwin such as the Adelaide, Mary, and Daly Rivers, along with their adjacent billabongs and estuaries.
+In northern Australia, the saltwater crocodile is thriving, particularly in the multiple river systems near Darwin such as the Adelaide, Mary, and Daly Rivers, along with their adjacent billabongs and estuaries.
 The saltwater crocodile population in Australia is estimated at 100,000 to 200,000 adults.
-Its range extends from Broome, Western Australia through the entire Northern Territory coast all the way south to Rockhampton, Queensland.
+Its range extends from Broome, Western Australia through the entire Northern Territory coast all the way south to Gladstone, Queensland.
 The Alligator Rivers in the Arnhem Land region are misnamed due to the resemblance of the saltwater crocodile to alligators as compared to freshwater crocodiles, which also inhabit the Northern Territory.

 Because of its ability to swim long distances at sea, individual saltwater crocodiles appeared occasionally in areas far away from their general range, up to Fiji.

 Saltwater crocodiles generally spend the tropical wet season in freshwater swamps and rivers, moving downstream to estuaries in the dry season.
 Crocodiles compete fiercely with each other for territory, with dominant males in particular occupying the most eligible stretches of freshwater creeks and streams.
 Junior crocodiles are thus forced into marginal river systems and sometimes into the ocean.
 This explains the large distribution of the species, as well as its being found in the odd places on occasion such as the Sea of Japan.
 Like all crocodiles, they can survive for prolonged periods in only warm temperatures, and crocodiles seasonally vacate parts of Australia if cold spells hit.